hrcornejo/sonar-karma-test-report-plugin/README.md

 ## Purpose

 This is the SonarQube Karma JUnit Reporting plugin.
-It was created to facilitate publishing unit test reports created using the karma-junit-reporter to SonarQube.
+It was created to facilitate publishing unit test (typescript) reports created using the karma-junit-reporter to SonarQube.

-## Download

-The latest release of this plugin can be downloaded from https://oss.sonatype.org/content/groups/public/com/github/acwatson/sonar-karma-test-report-plugin/1.0.0.3/sonar-karma-test-report-plugin-1.0.0.3.jar

 ## Why Was This Plugin Created?